kitten-tenacious/BDFD-TextSplit-Variables/README.md

 $c[always remember to use $joinSplitText after setting values.]
 ```

 That's it, pretty easy right?
-The withdraw command will be easy too.
+The withdraw command is easy too.
 Just like this, vice versa and not much limiters related to bank limit, since we're not gonna need that for withdrawing.

 ---